Loading...

 Gaul was an ancient place that is now known as France and surrounding countries.

-Archaeologists used special techniques to analyse the bones of the skeleton, the human skeleton found in the grave with the Wetwang chariot.
+The human skeleton found in the grave with the Wetwang chariots.

 They discovered that the woman may have grown up and spent her early childhood in Gaul before moving to Britain in later life.